miguladg/oauth-node/README.md

 # OAuth 2.0 Token Automation with JavaScript

-This project contains a JavaScript script that automates the process of obtaining and renewing OAuth 2.0 tokens fof API.
-It uses the authorization code to get the initial access token and the refresh token to renew the access token when needed.
+This project provides a JavaScript-based solution to automate the process of obtaining and renewing OAuth 2.0 tokens for the Mercado Libre API.
+By using this script, you can easily manage the authorization code flow to get the initial access token and use the refresh token to renew the access token when needed.

 ## Features

-- Obtain access token using an authorization code.
+- Initial Token Acquisition: Obtain the access token using an authorization code.
-- Renew access token using the refresh token.
+- Token Renewal: Automatically renew the access token using the refresh token.
-- Automatically write tokens to the `.env` file for easy access and reuse.
+- Environment Variable Management: Automatically manage and store tokens in the .env file, making them easily accessible and reusable.

 ## Project Files

-- **.env**: Configuration file containing the environment variables needed for the script.
+- **.env**: This file contains the environment variables required by the script.
+It is automatically updated with new tokens when they are obtained or renewed.
-- **.env.template**: Template of the `.env` configuration file.
+- **.env.template**: A template file that outlines the necessary environment variables.
+Use this as a starting point to create your own .env file.
-- **.gitignore**: File to ignore files and directories in the Git repository.
+- **.gitignore**: Specifies which files and directories should be ignored in the Git repository, including the .env file to protect sensitive information.
-- **index.js**: Main script file that handles obtaining and renewing tokens.
+- **index.js**: he main script that handles the process of obtaining and renewing OAuth 2.0 tokens.
-- **package.json**: npm configuration file that contains the project's dependencies and scripts.
+- **package.json**: Contains the project's dependencies and scripts for npm.
-- **package-lock.json**: File that ensures npm installations are reproducible.
+- **package-lock.json**: Ensures that npm installs the exact versions of dependencies used in the project.
-- **test.js**: Test file (yet to be specified).
+- **test.js**: A placeholder file for testing (test specifications to be added).

 ## Requirements

 - Node.js installed on your system.
-- Mercado Libre application credentials (Client ID and Client Secret).

 ## Installation